vkz/vkz.github.io/index.md

     [Droit](http://droitfintech.com/)
     (New York, USA - remote)

     Building an expert system for compliant trading.
-Sneaking Clojure/ClojureScript into unsuspecting financial giants.
+Sneaking Clojure(Script) into unsuspecting financial giants.
 On any given day I could be designing DSLs, implementing compilers, parsers, rule-based engines, putting together simple browser-based GUIs and whatever else the startup life would have me do.

 2014-2015
 :   *Programmer* at